 Ordinary dividends paid by Jamaican tax-resident companies to Jamaican tax-resident shareholders are liable to tax at the rate of 15%.
 The tax is to be deducted on payment by the distributing company and represents the final tax on such dividends.
 Additionally, the dividend income on which tax is payable may not be offset by tax losses, and expenses incurred to earn the dividend are no longer deductible in arriving at chargeable income.

-Preference dividends that qualify as tax deductible expenses of the paying company (see below) continue to be liable to tax at a rate of 25% where the recipient is an individual.
+Preference dividends that qualify as tax deductible expenses of the paying company (see below) continue to be liable to tax at applicable rates (25%/30%) where the recipient is an individual.
 Dividends paid to non-resident shareholders are subject to income tax thereon at the default rate of 25% in the case of an individual (subject to any treaty protection or incentive relief available).

 Subject to certain conditions being met, a company may claim an income tax deduction in respect of preference dividends paid during the year of assessment.
 However, to the extent that these preference dividends do not qualify for this income tax deduction, they will be treated in the manner indicated above.

-Interest paid by a resident person to a non-resident individual is subject to withholding tax (WHT) of 25% (unless a lower rate of withholding is applicable by virtue of tax treaty protection available).
+Interest paid by a resident person to a non-resident individual is subject to WHT of 25% (unless a lower rate of withholding is applicable by virtue of tax treaty protection available).